Care of the 'Soul': Raising a Betta as Spiritual Practice

 By the time I was in high school and my oldest brother had taken off to college seminary in Scranton, Pennsylvania, where he would keep his knack for raising a tank of exotic fish, I found psychic refuge in building an aquarium of my own.
 Only I preferred the simplicity of caretaking a popular freshwater breed of tropical swimmers known as betta fish, from the genus Betta (meaning "warrior" in Malay -- more on that later).

-I had a red "veil-tale" betta with a name I cannot recall, that survived our cat's attempt on his life in a hexagonal half-gallon container with some light, plastic decor.
+I had a red "veil-tail" betta with a name I cannot recall, that survived our cat's attempt on his life in a hexagonal half-gallon container with some light, plastic decor.
 He sat atop my work desk contentedly, or so I thought, observing his surroundings in the quietude of his solitary environs.

 After he passed and the obligations of student life heightened with my own move to college a couple hours north in Philadelphia, there was a notable absence of animal companionship in my life.
 I was too busy living and working in a milieu that occupied all of my attention, between commitments to studies, extra-curricular activities and friend groups I was forming.
 The absence stretched through my early adult life as keeping a fish, or any animal for that matter, was out of the question.
 Too much movement and not enough bandwidth to take care of another living being.